Ford Fusion Insurance Rates

 Rates are averaged for all Ford Fusion models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a brief summary of the data that was presented in the illustrations above.
+The following list is a brief recap of the information touched on in the above illustrations.

-- Teenagers are expensive to insure, with premiums as much as $436 a month if the policy includes full coverage
+- Drivers age 16 to 20 are expensive to insure, with premiums being up to $436 each month if full coverage is included

 You might have noticed that Ford Fusion car insurance companies consider a wide assortment of factors when providing customers with quotes.
 However, you can receive Ford Fusion quotes in real-time by using our free tool below.